-With nationwide restrictions and hesitation around traveling due to COVID-19, business is naturally impacted.
+With nationwide restrictions and hesitation around travelling due to COVID-19, business is naturally impacted.
 Especially for those in the for-hire, livery industry who rely on airport pick-ups and drop-offs.
 But that doesn’t mean it’s time to give up altogether.

-When faced with adversity, it is time to re-evaluate, reinvent and rediscover business opportunities you might not have pursued before.
+When faced with adversity, it is the time to re-evaluate, reinvent and rediscover business opportunities you might not have pursued before.

-Below is a shortlist of what you can do to generate revenue:
+Below is a short list of what you can do to generate revenue:

 - Contact regular clients and let them know you are available to take them grocery shopping, to doctor appointments or the pharmacy.